 Match With a Vetted Virtual Assistant in 72 Hours!

 Whether you’re a new business or you’re hiring someone part-time or full-time, you must always have your candidate sign a contract.
 You might not need to do this however if you hire them through a platform like Magic.

 - Definition of the role

 - Nature of the role (contract or full-time employment)

 - Contract termination clause

-Once the virtual assistant signs, it’s time to onboard them.
+You can use digital signature apps such as Signaturely, Docusign or Adobe Acrobat to do this remotely.
+Once the virtual assistants sign, it’s time to onboard them.
 Best of luck in your hiring process!

 You can also download the slides for this article: